lunarway/shuttle/README.md

 ```

 ### `shuttle plan`
-Inspec the plan in use for a project.
+Inspect the plan in use for a project.
 Use the `template` flag to customize the output to your needs.

 ```console